-The Council has established effective Business Breakfast meetings and holds regular meetings with the head teachers of the Academies in the district.
-It has a Youth Council which has played an active role, this year, in raising awareness about the green agenda, hate crime and vaping; a particular concern that they identified.
+The Council has a thriving Youth Council which has been active this year, in raising awareness about the feeling safe, hate and vaping; a particular concern that they continue to champion.

-The Council held a Youth Conference in February 2024 which was an opportunity for young people to have their say with elected members regarding issues most important to them.
+The Council held a Youth Conference in February 2025 which was an opportunity for young people to have their say with elected members regarding issues most important to them.
 The event also provides an insight into what the Youth Council does and the opportunity to take part in a debate as well as attracting new members to join our Youth Council.
-This year the young attendees took part in activities raising awareness of the Green agenda and a court room experience involving hate crime.
+This year the young attendees took part in activities on subjects of knife crime, first aid and internet safety and they also met the Councillors.